Windows 10 Remote Desktop keyboard not working

 Step 2.
 Go to "Processes" tab, find "RDP Clipboard Monitor", right-click this item and choose "End task".

-Click "File" which is on the top of the Task Manager, choose Create new task.
-Enter ”rdpclip.exe” in the new window and click OK.
+Click "File" which is on the top of the Task Manager, choose "Run new task".
+Enter ”rdpclip.exe” in the new window and click "OK".
 Then the RDP clipboard monitor is successfully restarted.

 Way 3.
 Restart Windows Explorer

 Step 1.
 Open the Task Manager first, go to "Processes" tab and find Windows Explorer.